Specialist IP Camera Store since 2004

 2.8mm 108°field of view

-Varifocals have a to and from range, most typically cover somewhere between 2.8 and 12mm.
-For long distance surveillance like licence plate recognition cameras a range of 5 to 60mm is common.
+Varifocals have a to and from range, most typically covering somewhere between 2.8 and 12mm.
+For long-distance surveillance like licence plate recognition cameras a range of 5 to 60mm is common.

 The key benefit to a varifocal camera is the flexibility this gives you during installation.
 They allow you to adjust the lens between the top and bottom limits of its view angle.
 This flexibility does come with an increase in cost.